 The navy blue uniform was developed to ensure the nurse in charge is clearly visible to patients and the public.
-For this purpose the navy blue uniform will be worn by Senior Charge Nurses, and Hospital At Night Nurse Practitioners.
-In addition, Senior Midwives and Community Nurse Team Leaders should wear navy blue uniform where their duties are similar to a Senior Charge Nurse in that it is important for them to be visible to patients and the public as being the nurse in charge in hospital wards, clinics and health centres.
+For this purpose the navy blue uniform will be worn by Senior Charge Nurses, and Hospital At Night Nurse Practitioners in charge of the ward.
+In addition, Senior Midwives and Community Nurse Team Leaders should wear navy blue uniform where their duties are similar to a Senior Charge Nurse.
+It is important for nurses undertaking these roles to be visible to patients and the public as being the nurse in charge in hospital wards, clinics and health centres.

-4. Boards must ensure that use of the navy blue tunic must not be extended to denote other specialist or senior nurses even if these are practising at the same or more senior level than the Senior Charge Nurse.
-Nor should it be used for any general management, supervisory or team leader roles in any other staff groups, or used by staff 'acting up' and assuming responsibilities of the Senior Charge Nurse.
+4. The purpose of the navy blue uniform is to denote the individual undertaking the responsibilities of a senior charge nurse in a ward or clinical setting.
+The uniform does not correspond directly with Agenda for Change bands.
+Boards must ensure that use of the navy blue tunic must not be extended to denote other specialist or senior nurses even if these are practising at the same or more senior level than the Senior Charge Nurse.
+Nor should it be used for any general management, supervisory or team leader roles in any other staff groups.